Table of Contents

 Maybe you’re looking for the perfect gift as we approach the 2017 holiday season.
 Or maybe you’ve always been interested in drones but never knew how to get started.
 In any case, this list is for you.
 Dronethusiast has tested every vehicle on this list and can vouch for the quality of the product and – at least in most cases – the manufacturers.
 So keep reading, soon-to-be dronethusiast, and learn everything you need to know about buying drones for under $150.

 What are drones?

-A drone is simply an unmanned aerial vehicle.
+A drone is any aerial vehicle that doesn’t have an onboard pilot.
 The most common drones are quadcopters, which simply means that they have four propellers.
-Drones are usually controlled with a radio transmitter (just like an RC car), but more recently may also be controlled with a mobvile device via WiFi.
+Drones are usually controlled with a radio transmitter (just like an RC car), but more recently may also be controlled with a mobile device via WiFi.

 Are cheap drones any good?

 Absolutely!
 Once upon a time, any drone worth its salt would run you at least $1,000, but that’s no longer the case.
 The drone market has exploded in recent years with lots of great options at every price range.
 That’s why we had to narrow this list down to the six best!

 Can I get a professional drone for $150?